milosgajdos/flagmap/README.md

 flagmap
 =======

-Wrapper around flag package which returns a map of parsed flag values with flag names as keys
+Wrapper package around Go flag package which returns a map of parsed flag values with flag names as keys

 Example usage
 ==============